-Genital Herpes: causes and symptoms
+Genital Herpes: Causes and Symptoms

 HSV-I: This is the oral herpes virus.
 It causes cold sores and blisters on the face, especially around the mouth.

 Herpes is a very contagious STD that spreads from person to person through direct physical contact.
-Oral herpes spreads through physical contact like kissing or sharing utensils.
+Oral Herpes spreads through physical contact like kissing or sharing utensils.

-- Pain while urinating
+Pain while urinating or Ulcers